Hi-ImDave/gitHub-finder/README.md

 ## Optimizations:

-Will come back to refactor calls into action files
+Will come back to refactor calls into action files.

 ## Lessons Learned: